TIBCO Hawk

 TIBCO Hawk is a software product that allows monitoring and management of distributed computing applications.
-A very scalable product, it is notable for the number of these rule-based software agents deployed (organisations and in total) claimed by the vendor:
+A scalable product, it is notable for the number of these rule-based software agents deployed (organisations and in total) claimed by the vendor:

 Details

 TIBCO Hawk provides a distributed agent-based extensible system which allows the monitoring and control of system and application software components.
 There are 3 main components: